Introduction to CDBG

 The City of San Marcos Community Development Block Grant (CDBG) Program is financed through funds that the City receives from the U.S. Department of Housing and Urban Development on an annual basis.

 The primary objective of the program is the development of viable urban communities.
-These viable communities are achieved by providing the following, principally for persons of low and moderate income:
+These would be achieved by providing the following, principally to persons of low and moderate income:

 CDBG grantees (cities) are responsible for assuring that each eligible activity meets one of three national objectives: